danskernesdigitalebibliotek/dpl-platform/documentation/platform-environment.md

 The **Azure Kubernetes Cluster** in return creates its own resource group that contains a number of resources that are automatically managed by the AKS service.
 AKS also has a managed control-plane component that is mostly invisible to us.
-It has a seperate managed identity which we need to grant access to any additional infrastructure-resources outside the "MC" resource-group that we need AKS to manage.
+It has a separate managed identity which we need to grant access to any additional infrastructure-resources outside the "MC" resource-group that we need AKS to manage.